Skip to content

 • Abandoning a paused run: Use /workflow abandon <id> or the Abandon button on the dashboard.

-Approval nodes reuse the existing resume infrastructure (from workflow lifecycle PR #871).
-When approved, the run transitions through failed status briefly so that findResumableRun picks it up — this avoids duplicating resume logic.
+Approval nodes reuse the existing resume infrastructure.
+When approved, the run transitions through failed status briefly so the orchestrator’s explicit resume path (via hydrateResumableRun) picks it up — this avoids duplicating resume logic.
 The metadata.approval_response field distinguishes approved-then-resumed from genuinely-failed runs.